Charging your EV

 Rapid - Charging using a Rapid Charging Point.
 The charging rate is either 43kW A/C or 50kW D/C.

 This kind of charging will give you around 90 miles of range in half an hour.

-There are faster charging points in development but the above examples are the most common at the moment.
+There are faster charging points but the above examples are the most common at the moment.